NkosiMlaba/nkosimlaba.github.io/README.md

 # Minimal-Website
 An implementation of a website that contains information about me and projects I have worked on.
-Uses Github actions to automatically deploy to a specified domain.

 ## Output
 View the live site here [Portfolio](https://nkosimlaba.github.io/Portfolio-website/)